Cohen-Or/cohen-or.github.io/posts/csm.md

 The following performance metrics taken from the paper solidify the conclusion as it stands out tha **the LambdaMART algorithm achieved superior performance across all risk adjusted performance metrics** (Sharpe, MDD, Sortino, and Calmar).
 Most noticeable is that this algorithm and method delivered an average Sharpe ratio greater than 2  while constraining the rebalance frequency to once per month.
 This is quite impressive considering that the test set includes the global financial crisis of 2007.
 ![Preformance Metrics.
 Source: Poh et al.](/images/csm2.png)

+## Conclusion
+Momentum is a powerful factor that we can harness to managing our investments and can in fact greatly compliment other factors such as value.
+We saw how algorithms from another domain can help us with the right methodology and clever predictors.

+A big advantage of this framework is that we can further enhance the ranking accuracy and the financial performance by adding features.
+For example, relative strength metrics such as Jensen's alpha will provide the model more (or less) evidence for recent abnormal excess return of a given asset over its peers.
+The peer group can be defined using the GICS system or with unsupervised learning clustering algorithms.

+Please don't hesitate to send any questions or suggestions you have.
+Thank you for reading!
 ___
 References:
 1. Burges, C (2010).
 From RankNet to LambdaRank to LambdaMART, Microsoft Research.